markett-lab/NetworkControlRichClub/README.md

 - **External Software**:
   - **GIFTI Library (for MATLAB)**: Used for reading and writing `.gii` files.
   - **Brain Connectivity Toolbox (BCT)**: A toolbox for analyzing  brain networks.
-The scripts might use functions from BCT for graph-theoretic measures.
+The scripts use functions from BCT for graph-theoretic measures.

 ### Installation